ibm-cloud-docs/vpc/bs_snapshots_manage.md

 When you create a cross-regional copy of a snapshot, the new snapshot is named `[copy]-[source-snapshot-name]`.
 For example, a cross-regional copy of the snapshot-my-volume-snapshot1_ is automatically named _copy-my-volume-snapshot1_ when it is placed in the target region.
 Cross-regional copies of snapshots are independent from the source snapshot and the source volume, and the copies can be managed like any other normal snapshot.

-## Renaming a snapshot in the UI
+## Renaming a snapshot in the console
 {: #snapshots-vpc-rename-ui}
 {: ui}

-Use the following steps to rename a snapshot by using the UI.
+Use the following steps to rename a snapshot in the console.

 1. Go to the list of snapshots.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to the **menu** ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Snapshots**.
 2. Click the name of a snapshot from the list.